awslabs/scale-out-computing-on-aws/installer/region_map.d/README.md

 # Region_map.d Directory Information

-Starting with SOCA `25.x.y` the SOCA installer will read YAML files from a `region_map.d` filesystem tree in order to lookup AMIs used for the environment.
+Starting with SOCA `25.x.y` the installer will read YAML files from a `region_map.d` filesystem tree in order to lookup AMIs used for the environment.

-This directory structure will be processed in a lexicographically sorted manner so that site-local over-rides can take places from the SOCA supplied defaults (files starting with `000`).
+This directory structure will be processed in a lexicographically sorted manner so that site-local over-rides can take places from the supplied defaults (files starting with `000`).

-This will minimize future problems and still allow for SOCA defaults to be updated/shipped with each version while preserving site-local changes.
+This will minimize future problems and still allow for defaults to be updated/shipped with each version while preserving site-local changes.

-#  SOCA Defaults
+#  Defaults

-SOCA defaults (potentially updated with each version of SOCA) are contained in the `aws/000-<region>.yaml` files.
-These should not be edited directly as they are updated with each SOCA version.
+The defaults (potentially updated with each new version) are contained in the `aws/000-<region>.yaml` files.
+These should not be edited directly as they are updated with each version.

 # Site Local Specifications

-In order to make use of a different AMI - create/update files in the format `aws/nnn-<region>.yaml` , where `nnn` is numerically greater than `000` (the SOCA defaults).
+In order to make use of a different AMI - create/update files in the format `aws/nnn-<region>.yaml` , where `nnn` is numerically greater than `000` (the defaults).

 For example, for the `us-east-1` region, this could be `001-us-east-1.yaml`, etc.